AviWaiz/Beardstagram-App/README.md

 [heroku]: https://beardstagram-app.herokuapp.com

-##Scribbble Preparation

-The following was used to outline my Scribbble project:

-  [mvpReadme]: ./proposal.md
-  [views]: ./docs/views.md
-  [schema]: ./docs/schema.md

-* [MVP Readme][mvpReadme]
-* [View Wireframes][views]
-* [Database Schema][schema]

-##Scribbble Features
+##Features

-* Secure user authentication and easy access to explore Scribbble via a demo account
+* User authentication for secure login and BeardStagrm demo login
+* React modals
+* Uploading pictures
-* Adding new designs to share your current portfolio pieces
+* Adding beards to pictures through drag and drop feature
+* Realtime user search bar
-* Browse user uploaded designs
+* Browse user show pages with the ability to follow other users
-* Guided tour showcasing experimental UX features
-* View Comments along with a pointer to where they live on the design
-* Comment creation via a location on the design
+* User home feed contains photos of all other users being followed
+* photos contain user comments

-## Scribbble Walk-through
+## BeardStagrm Walk-through

-### Scribbble Splash Page
+### BeardStagrm Splash Page

-Scribbble's home page layout is intended to immerse the visitor into a colorful and beautiful world that illustrates the work of Scribbble's community.

-Scribbble handles secure user authentication and a demo account for quick accessibility to explore.
-Scribbble is a single-page application in which the root page renders the splash page when 'UserStore.currentUser()' returns nil, and renders the index page otherwise.
-Various error messages are easily accessible across components via the 'ErrorStore'.
+BeardStagrm has secure user authentication for user login and signup.
+BeardStagrm also contains a demo login for app exploration.
+BeardStagrm is a single-page application is handled through react router and front-end auth.
+Using 'ensureLoggedIn', and 'redirectIfLoggedIn' methods, React-Router checks the redux store if there is a currentUser in state.
+If the currentUser is nil, the app will render the splash page.
+Otherwise, it will render the app's index page.

-Allowing for multiple sessions creates a bug-free experience regardless of the amount of people using the demo account.
+BeardStagrm can handle multiple sessions to be created allowing for a bug-free experience regardless of the amount of people users logged in.

 ![splash]
-[splash]: ./docs/screenshots/splash.png
+[splash]: ./docs/splash.png

 #### Sample Authentication Code Snippets